DevenPanchal/DD-poc/README.md

 heroku open
 ```

-#### My heroku deployment is at https://dd-poc.herokuapp.com/.
+#### Here is my app on heroku:  https://dd-poc.herokuapp.com/.
 This is autobuilt with the latest code.
 (Not waiting for Jenkins CI passes.)

 ### CI/CD infrastructure (internal)